Scottish Association of Landlords privacy policy

 SAL takes the security of data very seriously and in the unlikely event of a breach will take the following steps:

-• The Chief Executive must consider whether the breach is one which requires to be reported to the ICO and data subjects affected and do so in accordance with this clause 7;
+- The Chief Executive must consider whether the breach is one which requires to be reported to the Information Commission (IC) and data subjects affected and do so in accordance with this clause 7;

-• Notify third parties in accordance with the terms of any applicable Data Sharing Agreements
+- Notify third parties in accordance with the terms of any applicable Data Sharing Agreements or equivalent contract terms.

-SAL will require to report any breaches which pose a risk to the rights and freedoms of the data subjects who are subject of the breach to the Information Commissioner’s Office (“ICO”) within 72 hours of the breach occurring.
+SAL will require to report any breaches which pose a risk to the rights and freedoms of the data subjects who are subject of the breach to the IC within 72 hours of the breach occurring or becoming aware of the breach.
 SAL will also consider whether it is appropriate to notify those data subjects affected by the breach.

 8. Data Subject Rights